wusai2333/trib/doc/lab1.md

 - `Addr` is the address the server should listen on, in the form of `<host>:<port>`.
-Go language uses this address in its [standard `net` package] (http://golang.org/pkg/net), so you should be able to use it directly.
+Go language uses this address in its [standard `net` package] (http://golang.org/pkg/net), so you should be able to use it directly on opening connections.
 - `Store` is the storage device you will use for storing stuff.
 In fact, You should not store persistent data anywhere else.
   `Store` will never be nil.
-- `Ready` is a channel for notifying the other parts in the program that the server is ready to accept RPC calls from the network (by sending value `true`) of failed to setup the connection (by sending value `false`). `Ready` might be nil (means the caller does not care about when it is ready).
+- `Ready` is a channel for notifying the other parts in the program that the server is ready to accept RPC calls from the network (by sending value `true`) or the server failed to setup the connection (by sending value `false`). `Ready` might be nil (means the caller does not care about when it is ready).

 This function should be a blocking call.
 It does not return until an error (like the network is shutdown) occurred.

-Note that you don't need to (and should not) implement the key-value pair by yourself.
+Note that you don't need to (and should not) implement the key-value pair storage by yourself.
 You only need to wrap the given `Store` with RPC, so that a remote client can access it via the network.

 ***